Sign up to our Newsletter

 Yes, becoming a tax lawyer will be challenging.
 One of the hardest parts will be getting into a good law school, as law schools are competitive and typically only accept a small fraction of applicants.
 Another challenging step will be to pass the two-day bar exam.

-Once you’ve joined the profession, there will be other challenges you will face.
-As tax laws are constantly being modified, you’ll have to ensure you keep up with these changes or your clients can face penalties and your reputation will be on the line!
+Once you’ve joined the profession, you will face other challenges.
+As tax laws are constantly being modified, you’ll have to keep up with these changes, or your clients can face penalties, and your reputation will be on the line.

-5. Where Is There the Most Opportunity for Tax Lawyers?
+5. Where Are There the Most Opportunities for Tax Lawyers?

 California is not only one of the highest-paying states for tax lawyers, but it also has the most annual job openings.